Adaptive Algorithms with Sharp Convergence Rates for Stochastic Hierarchical Optimization: Theoretical Analysis

-In this section, we present a unified lower-level analysis applicable to both minimax and bilevel optimization.
-Recall from \cref{sec:preliminaries} that the bilevel optimization problem \eqref{problem:bilevel} reduces to the minimax optimization problem \eqref{problem:minimax} when $g=-f$.
 The following lemma provides high-probability guarantees for the lower-level estimation error, which are crucial for controlling and bounding the (hyper)gradient bias.
-The core of our result generalizes the AdaGrad-Norm analysis developed for convex settings by \citep{attia2023sgd}, accommodating iteration-dependent shifts induced by the upper-level variable and incorporating our novel adaptive parameter choices as detailed in \cref{eq:alpha_minimax,eq:eta_minimax}.
+The core of our result generalizes the AdaGrad-Norm analysis developed for convex settings by \citep{attia2023sgd}, accommodating iteration-dependent shifts induced by the upper-level variable and incorporating our novel adaptive parameter choices as detailed in \cref{eq:alpha_minimax,eq:eta_minimax,sec:adaptive_minimax,sec:adaptive_bilevel}.